 By depositing money into an HSA account, you can save money designated for qualified medical expenses.
 To make it even easier, you can have money from your paycheck set up for direct deposit.

 The purpose of an HSA is to help you plan ahead, budget, and save for any unexpected or planned medical expenses.
 Although you may be unsure if it is worth it to put money towards your HSA, it’s important to note that HSA funds roll over from year to year and have the potential to be used as a retirement savings tool.
+For 2020, the IRS has set the maximum HSA contribution for a family is $7,100 and $3,550 for individuals.
+HSA participants have the flexibility to adjust the deduction amount at any time by notifying their provider.
+Anyone 55 or older can contribute an additional $1,000 to their account.

 Any funds contributed to your HSA account are tax-free, and any eligible withdrawals from the account to pay for approved medical expenses are tax-free, too.
 If you switch jobs, your HSA account stays with you, so you can continue to use it for as long as you’d like.